 -Monocytes (help to break down bacteria)

--Lymphocytes (create antibodies to protection against bacteria, etc.)
+-Lymphocytes (create antibodies to protect against bacteria, etc.)

 -Basophils (these are the alarm-sounders when infectious agents appear)

--Eosinophils (kill parasites, destroy cancer cells, and can also help with allergic reactions within the body)
+-Eosinophils (kill parasites, destroy cancer cells, and help with allergic reactions)

 Two Characterizations of Spleen Tumors: